-- If the issue cannot be resolved on an informal basis, then the parents should put their complaint in writing to the Principal.
-The Principal will decide, after considering the complaint, the appropriate course of action to take.
-This may involve delegating the matter to the Head of College, Head of the Senior School or Heads of the Prep School if they have not been involved at that point. - In most cases, the Principal will meet with the parents concerned, normally within 5 working days of receiving the written complaint, to discuss the matter.
-If possible, a resolution will be reached at this stage. - If further investigations are necessary, the Principal (or another appropriate senior member of staff appointed by him) will undertake these. - he person undertaking the investigations will keep written records of all meetings and interviews held in relation to the complaint. - Once the Principal is satisfied that, so far as is practicable, all of the relevant facts have been established, a decision will be made and parents will be informed of this decision in writing.
-The Principal will also give reasons for his/her decision. - If the complaint is against the Principal, the Chair of Governors will call for a full report from the Principal and for all the relevant documents.
+- If the issue cannot be resolved on an informal basis, then the parents should put their complaint in writing to the Head of College.
+The Head of College will decide, after considering the complaint, the appropriate course of action to take.
+This may involve delegating the matter to the Head of College, Deputy Head of College or Heads of the Prep School if they have not been involved at that point. - In most cases, the Head of College will meet with the parents concerned, normally within 5 working days of receiving the written complaint, to discuss the matter.
+If possible, a resolution will be reached at this stage. - If further investigations are necessary, the Head of College (or another appropriate senior member of staff appointed by him) will undertake these.

+- The person undertaking the investigations will keep written records of all meetings and interviews held in relation to the complaint. - Once the Head of College is satisfied that, so far as is practicable, all of the relevant facts have been established, a decision will be made and parents will be informed of this decision in writing.
+The Head of College will also give reasons for his/her decision. - If the complaint is against the Head of College the Chair of Governors will call for a full report from the Head of College and for all the relevant documents.
 The Chair may also call for a briefing from relevant members of staff, and will in most cases, speak to or meet with the parents to discuss the matter further.
 Once the Chair is satisfied that, so far as is practicable, all of the relevant facts have been established, the parents will be informed of the decision in writing.
 The Chair will give reasons for his/her decision. - If parents are still not satisfied with the decision, they should proceed to stage 3 of this procedure.